youngbryanyu/simple-app-config/README.md

 ### ---config-path
 The `--config-path` command line argument can be set to specify a custom path to the configuration file to use.
 This will override the custom path set by the `CONFIG_PATH` environment variable.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--config-dir` command line argument or `CONFIG_DIR` environment variable, so any relative path will always be relative to the current working directory.

-If the path specified by `--config-path` doesn't exist, the module will try to load any path set by `CONFIG_PATH`.
+If the path specified by `--config-path` is invalid, the module will try to load any path set by `CONFIG_PATH`.
 If `CONFIG_PATH` is invalid or isn't set, the module will attempt to search the config directory to find the config file matching the environment.
 ```bash
 node dist/index.js --config-path=test/config.json
 ```